isaacsto/Portfolio/README.md

 # Portfolio

-The purpose of this project was to design, from scratch, a functional webpage that could serve as a professional portfolio.
+The purpose of this project was to design, from scratch, a functional webpage that could serve as a professional portfolio and by doing so demonstrate a working knowledge of HTML and CSS.

 ![Alt text] (assets/Screen%20Shot%202023-02-03%20at%208.31.36%20PM.png)